Prince Philip Laid to Rest in Royal Vault at St. George's Chapel - E! Online

 Prince Philip has been laid to rest.

+A lament was also played by a Pipe Major of the Royal Regiment of Scotland in honor of Prince Philip's role of Royal Colonel of The Highlanders, 4th Battalion, The Royal Regiment of Scotland.
+In addition, the Buglers of the Royal Marines sounded The Last Post.

-Near the end of the service, the Buglers of the Royal Marines played "Action Stations" in honor of Prince Philip serving as Captain General for more than six decades.
+Afterwards, there was a period of silence before the State Trumpeters of the Household Cavalry sounded the Reveille.
+Near the end of the service, the Buglers of the Royal Marines sounded "Action Stations" in honor of Prince Philip serving as Captain General for more than six decades.
+According to Buckingham Palace, this had been requested by His Royal Highness during his lifetime.

 Ending the procession was Queen Elizabeth II who walked alongside a lady-in-waiting.
 His coffin was carried in a Land Rover, which the late royal had a hand in designing.